The Thesis and Dissertation Office is open! Signs in the library indicate the 5th floor is closed--this applies only to the reading room area.

 THESIS OFFICE ACTION - Email sent to student (Within 1 day of signature page being delivered): The email includes information about uploading PDF of manuscript to online database website.

-STUDENT ACTION - Upload of PDF manuscript (Within 5 business days of Thesis Office email being sent): The manuscript must be complete in one PDF and formatted to the best of the student's ability and use embedded font as well.
+STUDENT ACTION - Upload of PDF manuscript (Within a week of Thesis Office email being sent): The manuscript must be complete in one PDF and formatted to the best of the student's ability and use embedded font as well.
 Online technical support is provided on the online database website including tutorials about the online submission process.
 Thesis Office staff is ready to help as well; call or email and we will reply by the next business day.
 A payment of $95 is required at the time of uploading the PDF.
 Also, it is important for the student to keep a record of the User Name and Password for his or her account in order to make corrections later in the process

 THESIS OFFICE ACTION - Initial evaluation (Within 4 weeks of date when student uploads PDF): During most semesters, the turnaround time for the initial evaluation is 2-4 weeks.
 However, for manuscripts submitted during the end of the Spring semester submission period, the turnaround time can be up to 6 weeks.
 Evaluators read through PDFs on a first come, first served basis (based on the date when the student uploads the PDF).
 Notes will be added to the PDF.
 Evaluators upload the annotated PDF to the online database website and email the student.